sofwerx/swx-devops/README.md

 This enables you to manage multiple profiles for different AWS credentials under different profiles.

-You can either create these files with a text editor (they are in an .ini file format internally) as decribed below, or you can use the following commands to prompt you:
+Either create these files with a text editor (they are in an .ini file format internally) as decribed below, or use the following commands to prompt you:

     mkdir ~/.aws
     touch ~/.aws/config ~/.aws/credentials